waimea-cpy/demo-200dtd-assessment/Example-Design.md

 ### Meeting the System Requirements

 Replace this text with a brief evaluation of how well you met the requirements that you defined at the start of the project, etc. Look back at the list of features / functionality you initially set and discuss how well your system has implemented each one.

+### Review of Usability

+Replace this text with brief notes showing how the implication was addressed in the final outcome.
+Accompany the notes with screenshots / other media to illustrate specific features.

 ### Review of IMPLICATION NAME HERE